AlexandreDecan/sismic/docs/execution.rst

-As a shortcut, the :py:meth:`~sismic.interpreter.Interpreter.execute` method will return a list of :py:class:`~sismic.interpreter.MacroStep` instances obtained by repeatedly calling :py:meth:`~sismic.interpreter.Interpreter.execute_once`:
+As a shortcut, the :py:meth:`~sismic.interpreter.Interpreter.execute` method will return a list of :py:class:`sismic.model.MacroStep` instances obtained by repeatedly calling :py:meth:`~sismic.interpreter.Interpreter.execute_once`: